Fluctuations of subsystem entropies at late times: Relaxation and fluctuations for charge-conserving RQCs

 We consider brickwork RQCs in 1D, where the gates are drawn according to the above ensemble.
 Such models are suggested to characterize universal behaviors of chaotic Hamiltonian systems, including hydrodynamic relaxation, where charge conservation plays the role of energy conservation.

 Armed with this toy model, we can more cleanly ask which aspects of the relaxation quantified in \autoref{thm:earlytimebound} persist in the presence of a local conserved quantity.
-As discussed above, when the initial state is highly inhomogeneous, e.g.\ all the charge resides on one half of the spin chain, then slow diffusive transport implies global equilibration requires time at least $O(n^2)$.
+As discussed in \autorefapp{app:therm}, when the initial state is highly inhomogeneous (e.g.\ all the charge resides on one half of the spin chain), the slow diffusive transport implies global equilibration requires time at least $O(n^2)$.
 However, should we still expect that afterward, subsystem fluctuations quickly decrease until they have typical size $1/d$?
 Moreover, what if the initial state is already homogeneous?
-Without providing comprehensive answers, we probe these questions with the figures below.
+Without providing definitive answers, we probe these questions with the figures below.
+Related numerical investigations are reported in \cite{rakovszky2019sub, rakovszky2019entanglement}, and related analysis of correlation functions appears in \cite{delacretaz2020heavy}.

 \autoref{fig:ccRQC_homog} depicts fluctuation statistics when the system is initiated in a homogeneous product state of fixed charge at half-filling.
-Meanwhile, \autoref{fig:ccRQC_inhomog} depicts analogous data, but where all the charge is initially gathered in one half of the system.
-In the inhomogeneous case, \autoref{fig:ccRQC_inhomog} demonstrates that larger systems exhibit larger fluctuations at early times but larger suppression at later times.
-In the homogeneous case, the behavior looks similar to that of RQCs without charge conservation, though studies at larger system sizes may be required for a more precise comparison.
+(The initial state has a charge on every even site.)
+Meanwhile, \autoref{fig:ccRQC_inhomog} depicts analogous data, but where all the charge is initially gathered on the left half of the system.
+In the inhomogeneous case, \autoref{fig:ccRQC_inhomog} demonstrates that larger systems exhibit larger fluctuations at early times but smaller fluctuations at later times.
+In the homogeneous case, the behavior may appear similar to that of RQCs without charge conservation.
+However, as discussed in \cite{rakovszky2019sub}, the decay of fluctuations until $O(n^2)$ times is likely characterized by power law decay.
+After $O(n^2)$ time, the classical diffusion equation in 1D would suggest that fluctuations decay as $e^{-D t/n^2}$ for diffusion constant $D$, dominated by the slow exponential decay of the longest-wavelength mode.
+If this decay continued until time $O(n^3)$, the fluctuations would then have typical size $\sim e^{-n} \sim \frac{1}{d}$.

-In summary, for both homogeneous and inhomogeneous initial conditions, within apparently polynomial timescales that may be $O(n^2)$ the fluctuations already become suppressed like $1/d$.
+In summary, for both homogeneous and inhomogeneous initial conditions, we expect the fluctuations already become suppressed like $\frac{1}{d}$ after $\textrm{poly}(n)$ times.
+This expectation is consistent with our numerics.
+However, more rigorous analysis or more extensive numerics are required for a definitive conclusion.